ricardonunez-io/queue-benchmarks/README.md

 As you can see, for each iteration of the async programs, memory usage is dramatically higher than the synchronous equivalent.

-However, the most important thing to note here is that with the exception of the program ran with 100,000 async tasks where Bun's memory usage is only about 28% higher, Go's memory usage is usually about 2-3x lower than Bun's at 10,000 tasks and above, with the lower iterations being between 12x-16x less memory intensive.
+However, the most important thing to note here is that with the exception of the program ran with 100,000 async tasks where Bun's memory usage is only about 28% higher, Go's memory usage is usually about 2-3x lower than Bun's at 10,000 tasks and above, with the lower iterations using between 12x-16x less memory.

 This is a dramatic difference, and running the tests multiple times gave very similar results each time, though I can't say what the statistical significance was on each iteration.